-- (a)(2) Swimmers must obey restrictions as posted at designated swim beaches. - (c) Glass containers of all types are prohibited next to water areas in the park; to include designated swim beaches. - (c) Children three years of age and younger must be accompanied by an adult while in the water.
-Water flotation devices at designated swimming areas are restricted to children three years of age and younger to discourage reliance on flotation devices.
+- (a) There are two public swimming areas in the park at the Ok-A-Beh and Horseshoe Bend Marina.
+Public swimming areas are designated with signs at each location - (c) Glass containers of all types are prohibited next to water areas in the park; including designated swim beaches. - (c) Children three years of age and younger must be accompanied by an adult at all times while they are in the water at public swimming areas.